codemaster05330/timoanttila/content/about.md

 Full stack web developer who is passionate about making websites and webstores better, faster and easier to update.

-Since beginning my journey as an entrepreneur over seven years ago, I've done remote work for businesses, developed hundreds of customer projects, and created booking calendars and own e-commerce platform.
+Since beginning my journey as an entrepreneur over seven years ago, I've done remote work for businesses, developed hundreds of customer projects, and created booking calendars and own ecommerce platform.
 Also implemented various payment interfaces and REST APIs.
 Always ready for new challenges.

 Technologies I enjoy working with include JavaScript, Vue, Nuxt, PHP and MariaDB.
 Mostly using ProcessWire CMS for all the new projects, but I know my way with WordPress and Drupal too.
 Currently learning React.